reetu95/SupportAI/README.md

 DeBERTa variants produced unstable or poor results in this setup.

-One model produced invalid scores, and another collapsed toward majority-class behavior.
+One model produced invalid scores, and another collapsed toward majority class behavior.

 How I handled it: